TricksterGuy/TricksterGuy.github.io/_posts/2019-4-25-Eeeh-Easy-Mode.md

 {% include image.html
             img="/images/2019-4-25-Eeeh-Easy-Mode/will.jpg"
-            title="Will"
+            alt="Will"
-            caption="Yup, there's me, I hate taking pics of myself, but well." %}
+            caption="Yup, there's me and Will, I hate taking pics of myself, but well." %}

 Then told him about the blog cue `social-anxiety` "Oh and Hahaha I may have mentioned you in a previous post saying Dangit Will", because I'm just now realizing that these classes are 30 minutes each rather than an hour long, so after a re-evaluation it shouldn't be too bad!
 Just do the normal Tuesday 1 hr session,